adpunt/pk_project/README.md

 <!-- Problems -->
 ## Problems

 I ran into some issues with this project.
-Since I have been dealing with some time constraints this week, I ran out of time to complete this project.
-I tried to finish as much as possible, but I ran into an error calling `scipy.integration.solve_ivp`.
+I tried to get as far as possible, but there's a limit to how much I'm doing on my own and while sick.

+The first error I ran into was an error calling `scipy.integration.solve_ivp`.

 I consistently end up with the error
 ```